NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 ## Email sender name and 'from' address

 The email sender name is what appears in your recipient's inbox when you send them an email.
 It appears alongside the email address your email was sent from, also known as the 'from' address.

+{% include components/image.html
+    src="example-email-sender-name-nhs-notify.png"
+    alt="A screenshot of an email inbox showing where the email sender name and from address will appear." caption="An example of a recipient's inbox showing your email sender name and 'from' address."
+%}

 Before you can send emails, you must choose and provide your email sender name and 'from' address during onboarding.